 Policy Citation Index

 The Policy Citation Index (PCI) includes data from over 500 policy sources from around the world, including government agencies, think tanks, advocacy groups, non-governmental organizations (NGOs) and intergovernmental organizations (IGO).
-In addition to the basic meta data for each policy document, we index the cited references of policy documents in order to create a link between published scholarly research and policy documents and allowing researchers to demonstrate the societal impact of their research beyond academia.
+In addition to the basic meta data for each policy document, we index the cited references of policy documents to create a links between published scholarly research and policy documents and to allow researchers to demonstrate the societal impact of their research beyond academia.

 While think tanks, NGOs, government agencies and intergovernmental organizations are not considered academic institutions, they employ domain experts that either formulate policy or provide forecasts, analysis, research and evidence-backed perspectives that inform policymaking.
 Policy documents in the database might detail an actual implemented policy, provide an overview of an issue or outline a persuasive argument for implementing a policy in the future.